Abhigyankrsingh/linux/Documentation/admin-guide/tainted-kernels.rst

 check the tainted state at runtime through a file in ``/proc/``.

-Tainted flag in bugs, oops or panics messages
+Tainted flag in bugs, oops, or panics messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You find the tainted state near the top in a line starting with 'CPU:'; if or